sgibbes/irwin_incidents_resources_viewer/code_sample/README.md

 The code will get the token, then query the specific table (read below to change that table).

-The script is initially set up to query a specific set of resources.
+The script is initially set up to query a specific set of data.
 If this runs without error, remove the additional query params so that it reads `1=1` (`code_sample/main.py:19`)

 The nature of this script is to download ALL records in a particular table.